-3. SECTION 8(A)(3): ACTUAL MEDICAL USE OF MARIJUANA
+3. SECTION 8(a)(3): ACTUAL MEDICAL USE OF MARIJUANA

-The third element of the §8 affirmative defense requires a defendant to present evidence that:
+The third element of the § 8 affirmative defense requires a defendant to present evidence that

-The patient and the patient's primary caregiver, if any, were engaged in the acquisition, possession, cultivation, manufacture, use, delivery, transfer, or transportation of marihuana or paraphernalia relating to the use of marihuana to treat or alleviate the patient's serious or debilitating medical condition.
-MCL 333.26428(a)(3).
+[t]he patient and the patient's primary caregiver, if any, were engaged in the acquisition, possession, cultivation, manufacture, use, delivery, transfer, or transportation of marihuana or paraphernalia relating to the use of marihuana to treat or alleviate the patient's serious or debilitating medical condition or symptoms of the patient's serious or debilitating medical condition.
+[MCL 333.26428(a)(3).]

-The trial court observed at the evidentiary hearing that defendant needed to satisfy § 8 (a)(3), but did not make a finding as to whether he did so.
-As such, we need not address whether defendant satisfied this element through his testimony.
+The trial court observed at the evidentiary hearing that defendant needed to satisfy § 8 (a)(3), but did not make a finding regarding whether he did so.
+Therefore, we need not address whether defendant satisfied this element through his testimony.

-Were the trial court to address this element of § 8, it appears that a letter from a patient's physician to the caregiver, which details: (1) a bona-fide physician patient relationship, (2) the patient's medical condition, (3) how much marijuana is needed to alleviate the condition, and (4) for how long a patient should take the drug, could serve as evidence that the marijuana supplied by the caregiver is actually used for medical purposes under subsection 3.
+Were the trial court to address this element of § 8, it appears that a letter from a patient's physician to the caregiver, which details: (1) a bona fide physician-patient relationship, (2) the patient's medical condition, (3) how much marijuana is needed to alleviate the condition, and (4) for how long the patient should take the drug, could serve as evidence that the marijuana supplied by the caregiver is actually used for medical purposes under § 8(a)(3).

 Defendant's argument concerning § 8(a)(3) does not end with his testimony, however.
-Once again, defendant unconvincingly suggests that mere possession of state-issued registry cards is sufficient evidence to establish this element.
-Possession of a registry card indicates that the holder has gone through the requisite steps in § 6 required to obtain a registry card.
+Once again, defendant unconvincingly suggests that mere possession of state-issued registry identification cards is sufficient evidence to establish this element.
+Possession of a registry identification card indicates that the holder has gone through the requisite steps in § 6 required to obtain a card.
 It does not indicate that any marijuana possessed or manufactured by an individual is actually being used to treat or alleviate a debilitating medical condition or its symptoms.
-In other words, prior state issuance of a registry card does not guarantee that the holder's subsequent behavior will comply with the MMMA.
-Defendant's theory is akin to stating that possession of a Michigan driver's license ensures the holder of the license always obeys state traffic laws.
+In other words, prior state issuance of a registry identification card does not guarantee that the holder's subsequent behavior will comply with the MMMA.
+Defendant's theory is akin to stating that possession of a Michigan driver's license establishes that the holder of the license always obeys state traffic laws.